Struggling to cope with mortgage, rent, council tax and bill arrears?

-- If you have been given an eviction date we can help you apply to stay in the property by completing the appropriate court paperwork .This will cost you £50 to make an application unless you are in receipt of a qualifying benefit or have a low income. .
-We will also represent you in court in these hearings if you wish.
+- If you have been given an eviction date we can help you apply for a stay of execution by completing court form N244.
+There is a fee of £50.00 but this can be waived if you are in receipt of a low income of a qualifying benefit.
+We can also represent you at the hearing if you wish.

-- You can also apply to AVDC for a Discretionary Housing Payment which if successful may entitle you to extra housing benefit for a short period.
+- You can also apply to Buckinghamshire Council for a Discretionary Housing Payment which if successful may entitle you to extra housing benefit for a short period.
 Click the following link to make an application

 If you believe you are at threat from being evicted from your home, please complete the online form via the self referral portal.